Sushi chef, Sake Sommelier, teacher, speaker, and author specialized in authentic Japanese sushi and Japanese cuisine.

 In November 2013, I was rated as sushi expert no. 1 in Denmark by the gourmet supermarket chain Irma.

-In November 2013, I made sushi and other Japanese cuisine dishes as staff food for the three-star Michelin restaurant Geranium.
+In November 2013, I made sushi and Japanese cuisine dishes as staff food for the three-star Michelin restaurant Geranium.

 On 9 July 2010, my cookbook “Matcha, omakase and sushi” was released.

 I was born in 1974 and adopted from Sri Lanka.